cloudfoundry-incubator/core-values-faq/README.md

 * What should I do if my pair is driving too much?
 Not enough?
 * How can I stay engaged if my pair is moving too quickly?
 * How quickly should I be ramping up?
+* How do I know I'm completely ramped up?

 ### IPM
 * What do we get out of an IPM?